April 20, 2026

 - Plaster wall kits for DIY accent walls

-As part of the trends in 2026 you should forget perfectly uniform tiles.
+As part of 2026’s interior design trends, you should forget perfectly uniform tiles.
 They look like they came off an assembly line.
 This year is all about authentic craft and character in surfaces.

 According to design experts, tile is becoming architectural art rather than a purely functional material.
-Hand-painted and artisanal tile is rising fast as a standout trend.
+Hand-painted and artisanal tile is rising fast as a standout trend for both kitchen and bathroom remodels.

 This trend taps into something very real and lasting.
-It is authenticity.
-No two tiles are exactly the same.
-Slight variation is exactly what homeowners are craving.
+It’s authentic.
+No two tiles are exactly the same, and that slight variation is very much in line with the latest in interior design here in Los Angeles.

 Where to use it: